analogdevicesinc/pyadi-iio/doc/source/dev/index.rst

 Test Configuration
 ^^^^^^^^^^^^^^^^^^

-When running tests a single URI can be provided to the command line, devices can be dynamically scanned for on the network, and they can be provided through a configuration file.
+When running tests a single URI can be provided to the command line.
+Devices can be dynamically scanned for on the network, and they can be provided through a configuration file.
 URIs for hardware are descripted in the **uri-map** section of the pyadi_test.yaml file with the convention "<uri>: hardware1, hardware2,...".
 Here is an example where the URI ip:192.168.2.1 applied to tests looking for the hardware adrv9361 or fmcomms2.

 .. code-block:: yaml

         uri-map:
           "ip:192.168.86.35": adrv9361, fmcomms2

-This file will automatically loaded when in the location **/etc/default/pyadi_test.yaml** on Linux machines.
+This file will automatically be loaded when it is in the location **/etc/default/pyadi_test.yaml** on Linux machines.
 Otherwise, it can be provided to pytest through the **--test-configfilename** argument.